MicrosoftDocs/fabric-docs/docs/governance/tags-define.md

 * [Rename tags](#rename-a-tag).
 If desired or necessary, you can rename a tag.
 When you rename a tag, its name changes wherever it has been applied.

-* [Delete a tag](#delete-a-tag-from-the-set-of-tags) If you decide that a tag is not needed, you can delete it from the set of tags you've defined.
+* [Delete a tag](#delete-a-tag-from-the-set-of-tags) If you decide that a tag isn't needed, you can delete it from the set of tags you defined.
 When you delete a tag from the set of defined tags, the tag is removed from all the items it's been applied to.

 ## Prerequisites